Crime and disorder policy

-Protection of Stroke Association from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime.
+- Protection of the Stroke Association from being a source of crime or disorder, being associated with crime or disorder, or being used to support crime.

-- Stroke Association will refuse to be associated with any raffle or other gambling activity that may breach the law.
+- The Stroke Association will refuse to be associated with any raffle or other gambling activity that may breach the laws.

-- Stroke Association will refuse to contract with any contractors or agents who Stroke Association suspects may be associated with any potential or actual criminal activities.
+- The Stroke Association will refuse to contract with any contractors or agents who we suspect may be associated with any potential or actual criminal activities.

-- Stroke Association will only use suppliers who are licensed by the Gambling Commission (External Lottery Managers), to run all or part of Stroke Association’s raffles.
+- The Stroke Association will only use suppliers who are licensed by the Gambling Commission (External Lottery Managers), to run all or part of the Stroke Association’s raffles.

-- Stroke Association will maintain on-going monitoring of all staff, particularly with a view to their direct or indirect association with potential criminal activities.
+- The Stroke Association will maintain ongoing monitoring of all staff, particularly with a view to their direct or indirect association with potential criminal activities.

 - Existing Stroke Association raffle players are not mailed with more than £36 of tickets in any Stroke Association raffle.